vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ## Conclusion

-We showed how to decouple an S7 and Peakboard apps, by using Hub Flows and Hub Variables.
-This allows a massively scalable architecture even when the direct connectivity to the PLC is very limited like with the S7.
+We showed how you can decouple a PLC from the Peakboard apps that need its data.
+By using Hub Flows and Hub Variables, you can build a highly scalable architecture---even when direct connectivity to the PLC is very limited, like with the S7.

-Other than our privous example with the SAP caching the actual value trasportation happens in real-time.
-So the consumer doesn't have to query the data on a regular basis.
+Unlike our previous example with the [SAP caching](/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html), the data transfer (of the variables) happens in real-time with this example.
+This means that the Peakboard apps don't have to query the data on a regular basis.